veritrans/veritrans-android/documentation.md

     }

-after successful transaction card information will be get saved if user permits.
-In TransactionResponse we get ***saved_token_id*** which is used in future transaction.
+after successful transaction card information will be saved if user permits.
+In TransactionResponse we get ***saved_token_id*** which is used for future transactions.
 ## Save Card Details
-To save card details use code given below:
+To save the card details use code given below:

     try {
       storageDataHandler.writeObject(this, Constants.USERS_SAVED_CARD, creditCards)